NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/D/discord-fulu.md

 usage: "affixed to a ranged weapon"
 license: "ORC"
 identify:
-description: "**Duration** 1 hour  * * *  Incorporating green in its writing, a _discord fulu_ is a popular but unethical tool often deployed on romantic rivals to foil their advances.
+description: "Incorporating green in its writing, a _discord fulu_ is a popular but unethical tool often deployed on romantic rivals to foil their advances.
 While the fulu is affixed to it, a creature treats its attitude toward other creatures as one step worse than it is.
-The creature also takes a –1 status penalty to Diplomacy checks.
-The first failure the creature rolls on a Diplomacy check becomes a critical failure instead, and the fulu turns to ash, ending its effect.  [[Equipment Effects/Effect_ Discord Fulu|Effect: Discord Fulu]]"
+The creature also takes a –1 status penalty to [[Skills#Diplomacy|Diplomacy]] checks.
+The first failure the creature rolls on a Diplomacy check becomes a critical failure instead, and the fulu turns to ash, ending its effect.
+The effect lasts for one hour."
 powerTitle1:
 actionEconomy1:
 type1: